nicholas-johnson/nicholasjohnson.com/src/pages/in-person-courses.md

 - Separation of concerns
 - Unobtrusive JavaScript
 - Protecting the global namespace
-- Principle of Singe Responsibility
+- Principle of Single Responsibility
 - MVC (3 day only)

 ### Optional topics (May be covered if there's time)